“Are Chinese motorcycles any good” is a phrase so often Googled the search engine suggests it after typing just the first two words.

 Fluff later bought the business from an ailing Norton Villiers, and set up shop dealing in spares for the Stormer and selling trail and motocross bikes.

-For the past 20 years, under Nick’s stewardship, the famous AJS brand has traded in imported Chinese motorbike and scooters.
+For the past 20 years, under Nick’s stewardship, the famous AJS brand has traded in chinese scooters imported and motorbikes

 We’ve found Chinese bikes to be incredibly popular here in the UK